Types of Transfer Credit Evaluations

 Unit of Measure

-Our university operates on semester hours, but you may have earned credits that were measured differently, such as quarter hours.
+Our university operates on semester hours, but you may have earned credits that were measured differently.
 Any credits earned in a different unit of measure will be converted to the semester hour unit.
-For example, if you earned 3 credits on a quarter-hour system, they might transfer here as 2 credits.
+For example, credits from institutions that operate on a quarter system are converted into semester hours by dividing quarter hours by 1.5.

 Course Description Review